andres-troiano/uplift-modeling/README.md

 | Naïve diff-in-means | 0.0014          | 0.0001 | [0.0012, 0.0017]  | 835,377 | 164,623   | –      | –          |
 | Logistic adjusted   | 0.0009 (approx) | 0.0603 | [0.2158, 0.4523]* | 835,377 | 164,623   | 0.3341 | 1.397      |

-*95% CI shown here is for the **log-odds coefficient**; the corresponding probability-scale interval is narrower, but less straightforward to compute analytically.
+*95% CI shown here is for the log-odds coefficient; the corresponding probability-scale interval is narrower, but less straightforward to compute analytically.

 * **Naïve ATE**: The campaign increased conversions by about **0.14 percentage points** (from a baseline ~0.23% conversion rate, this is a relative lift of ~60%).
 With millions of users, this difference is highly statistically significant.
 * **Logistic adjusted ATE**: After adjusting for user features, the estimated effect drops slightly (~0.09 percentage points).
 The odds ratio of **1.40** indicates that treated users are ~40% more likely to convert than controls, holding covariates constant.